In InnoDB, having a long PRIMARY

 contains no duplicate keys.

-If you have FOREIGN KEY
+If you have FOREIGN KEY constraints in

 your tables, you can speed up table imports by turning the